ganeshspeaks/ganeshspeaks.github.io/_posts/2025-04-11-activity-itself-is-a-result.md

 Let’s stop chasing only outer rewards.
 Let’s start valuing the inner rewards — the calm, joy, focus, and energy that come *just from doing the right thing*.

+In short -
+> Action itself is a result.
+Mental state is the real karma.

 **References**
 - Bhagavad Gita – Chapter 2, Verse 47
 - Neuroscience of Happiness – Studies on dopamine, oxytocin, and serotonin